-Many things that you read about this place suggest it’s an undiscovered gem that’s not yet on the tourist trail, just a sleepy hippy haven that grew out of a fishing village.
+Many things that you read about this place suggest it’s an undiscovered gem that’s not yet on the tourist trail.
+Just a sleepy hippy haven which grew out of a fishing village.

-We’re gonna run you through the best things to do in Sayulita, plus lift the lid on the not so great parts as well to give you a totally balanced view of what to expect from this place.
+Plus we’ll lift the lid on the not so great parts and discuss what’s become Sayulita’s elephant in the room.
+We’re hoping to give you a totally balanced view of what to look forward to from this place.

 The Best Things to Do in Sayulita